About This Listing

 Also, I've marked us as handicap accessible, because we're on the first level and have some bars on the bathtub wall.
 But there is one 2' portion of the walkway that is checkerboard stone ending in an 9" riser up to the patio.
 Please keep this in mind when booking.

 As we do love traveling, we might be home during your stay or we might have gone off on an "adventure" somewhere in or out of the country last-minute.
 Our life is spontaneous like that.
-Just yesterday my husband decided to cancel his local bike trip and booked a 3a flight to Guatemala for five days.
+Once, my husband decided to cancel his local bike trip and booked a 3a flight the next day to Guatemala for five days.
 So you're expected to be pretty independent.
 Read the Guidelines and Directions before arrival, as they'll answer all of your questions...

 OUR EXTERIOR (aka: THE GARDEN)